Biggest Beefs: Eminem’s Best Rivalries Throughout His Music Career

 The feud actually escalated through numerous tracks and seemed to end when Eminem pulled a gun on an associate of the Insane Clown Posse, Douglas Dail, according to MTV.
 Eminem received probation for the incident and didn’t address the beef again until 2013 on the Marshall Mathers LP 2, though he didn’t directly attack either member of the group.
 The lines were thought to be somewhat ambiguous.

-Violent J says ICP and the rest of Eminem’s now-defunct hip-hop group D12 settled the beef at a bowling alley, playing rounds of bowling against one-another.
+Violent J says ICP and the rest of Eminem’s now-defunct hip-hop group D12 settled the beef at a bowling alley, playing rounds of bowling against one another.
 Eminem hasn’t directly stated how he feels about the feud, at least publicly, since he was convicted of crimes associated with the incident.

 2. Christina Aguilera